The Croxetti tradition and recipe from Varese Ligure

 If you travel to Italy because you are a pasta lover, you definitely owe a visit to Varese Ligure in Val di Vara to admire the art of making Croxetti, beautiful hand made pasta from Liguria

-is a must eat when visiting Italy, a culinary tradition that is reinterpreted in almost every corner of the country.
+Eating Pasta is a must when visiting Italy, a culinary tradition that is reinterpreted literally in every corner of the country.
 There is no small village of the most secluded coustryside that doesn’t have its own way to make pasta.
-It’s just amazing.

 The pasta was meant as a display of wealth and status of a host to the diner